- AN OPEN LETTER FROM MRS. NORTH CAROLINA -

 - Albert Einstein

 p.s.
 Want a chance to win all of this while helping a good cause?
 Every $50 Donation Enters You Into Mrs. NC's Large Community Raffle With The Following Grand Prize Package!
-(Valued over $2600):
+(Valued at $2600):

 - Private Sunset Boat Cruise for 8 people including wine, cheese, and your own personal captain by Carefree Boat Club (Value $500)